Global Variables¶

 - Property Link

-Links to a property already defined in the model tree.
+This links to a property already defined in the model tree.
 For example, an impeller diameter or vessel volume can be referenced as a global variable, allowing that property to be reused in UDFs or system controllers.

 - CSV File